 Defense is glorified because the influence of offense is obvious

-The Bottom Line: The fact that good defense leads to more offense opportunities, and that it gives football players consistency helps determine that defense wins NFL championships.
-On the other hand, football has recently become a game of offense, and stats prove that either offense or defense is more important.
-What do you think?
+The Bottom Line: The fact that good defense leads to more opportunities for offense, and that it gives football players consistency helps determine that defense wins NFL championships.
+On the other hand, football has recently become a game of offense.
+Which do you think is more important?